DOI-USGS/ale/docs/source/tutorials/quick_start.rst

-If you are working with PDS3 images or ISIS cubes that do not have attached SPICE, then you will need to download the required NAIF SPICE Kernels for you image.
+If you are working with PDS3 images or ISIS cubes that do not have attached SPICE, then you will need to download the required NAIF SPICE Kernels for your image.
 It is recommended that you use the metakernels provided in the `PDS kernel archives <https://naif.jpl.nasa.gov/naif/data_archived.html>`_.
 You can specify the path for ALE to search for metakernels via the ``ALESPICEROOT`` environment variable.
-This should set to the directory where you have the PDS kernel archives downloaded.
+This should be set to the directory where you have the PDS kernel archives downloaded.
 An example structure would be

 * $ALESPICEROOT